cybercongress/cybertensor-developer-docs/docs/ctcli.md

 ```bash
 ctcli root undelegate [OPTIONS]
 ```
-Remove TAO from the hotkey balance of delegate you have previously delegated to.
+Remove PUSSY from the hotkey balance of delegate you have previously delegated to.

 ```bash
 ctcli root undelegate